-Prior to 2016.
-Florida did not set statewide standards or expectations for submitting SAKs, and the decision to submit a SAK rested solely with local law enforcement agencies.7 To prevent a further backlog of untested SAKs, in 2016, the Legislature created standardized protocols for collecting, testing, storing, and ultimately destroying SAKs.
-Under s.
+Prior to 2016, Florida did not set statewide standards or expectations for submitting SAKs, and the decision to submit a SAK rested solely with local law enforcement agencies.7 To prevent a further backlog of untested SAKs, in 2016, the Legislature created standardized protocols for collecting, testing, storing, and ultimately destroying SAKs.8 Under s.
 943.326, F.S.:

 - A SAK from a reporting victim, received by an agency on or after July 1, 2016, must be submitted to the statewide criminal analysis laboratory system for forensic testing within 30 days after the evidence is received by a law enforcement agency, or within 30 days after the victim or his or her parent, guardian, or representative requests that the evidence be tested. - An FDLE or regional county laboratory may only process evidence from a SAK if there is an accompanying law enforcement report.
-SAKs from non-reporting victims9 will not be tested unless a victim later reports the offense or requests such testing. - SAK testing must be completed no later than 120 days after it is submitted to a member of the statewide criminal analysis laboratory system.
-10 - A collected SAK must be retained in a secure, environmentally safe manner until the agency prosecuting the associated offense approves the kit's destruction. - A victim, or his or her representative, must be informed of the purpose of testing and of his or her right to demand testing by either the medical provider conducting the forensic physical examination, or if no SAK is collected or the SAK provides no results, 11 by a law enforcement agency that collects the other DNA evidence associated with the offense.
-12
+SAKs from non-reporting victims9 will not be tested unless a victim later reports the offense or requests such testing. - SAK testing must be completed no later than 120 days after it is submitted to a member of the statewide criminal analysis laboratory system.10 - A collected SAK must be retained in a secure, environmentally safe manner until the agency prosecuting the associated offense approves the kit's destruction. - A victim, or his or her representative, must be informed of the purpose of testing and of his or her right to demand testing by either the medical provider conducting the forensic physical examination, or if no SAK is collected or the SAK provides no results,11 by a law enforcement agency that collects the other DNA evidence associated with the offense.12

 Generally, law enforcement agencies in Florida submit SAKs for DNA testing to the statewide criminal analysis laboratory system, which consists of six laboratories operated by FDLE in Ft.
-Myers, Jacksonville, Pensacola, Orlando, Tallahassee, and Tampa and five local laboratories in Broward.
-Indian River, Miami-Dade, Palm Beach, and Pinellas Counties.
-13
+Myers, Jacksonville, Pensacola, Orlando, Tallahassee, and Tampa and five local laboratories in Broward, Indian River, Miami-Dade, Palm Beach, and Pinellas Counties.13

 The state crime laboratories perform DNA testing on evidence received from a law enforcement agency, comparing the SAK or crime scene DNA evidence to known DNA samples.
 The DNA samples from the SAK or other crime scene evidence that do not match the victim's DNA may be attributed to the suspect.
-14 The suspect's DNA from the SAK or the crime scene may be submitted to the local, state or federal CODIS database to be searched against local, state, and national casework index files and convicted offender profiles, which may reveal the identity of the perpetrator.15
+The suspect's DNA from the SAK or the crime scene may be submitted to the local, state or federal CODIS database to be searched against local, state, and national casework index files and convicted offender profiles, which may reveal the identity of the perpetrator.
+The DNA samples from the SAK or other crime scene may be submitted to the local, state or federal CODIS database to be searched against local, state, and national casework index files and convicted offender profiles, which may reveal the identity of the perpetrator.